Color grading is a lot of work!

 You’re also on the right track if you’ve been color grading, but you can’t seem to find the right monitor that will suit your needs.
 But, this article is not necessarily for you if you need a laptop for less demanding tasks.

-Best Monitors for Color Grading: What to consider?
+Best Monitors for Color Grading: What to consider in 2020?

 Before you get your monitor for color grading, you should consider the following factors: